 It is a fairly easy task to clean the lint vent yourself.
 All you need is a lint cleaner brush and a blower (the one you use to maintain your yard is fine) or shop vac.
 First you start by moving your dryer so you have access to the dryer vent in the wall.
 Then, you stick the blower in and turn it on full blast.
 You’ll need to keep it running for several minutes to get as much of the lint as possible.
 Next, go outside to the exterior vent and use the lint brush to careful try to get any excess lint still in the pipe.
 Finally, clean up all the lint you cleared out.
 If you want a little more detail, there are plenty of how-to videos on YouTube as well that will guide you through step by step.

 If you don’t have a blower or shop vac or just don’t want to deal with the mess, you can usually find a local professional to clean out the dryer vent for somewhere under $100.

 How Often Should I Clean the Vent?

 Ideally, you’ll want to clean the dryer vent at minimum once per year, even if your dryer is still functioning fine.
 Because lint is highly flammable, you want to prevent any build up to minimize your risk for fire.
 Cleaning the lint trap is a fairly easy homeowner maintenance task to complete.
 When the risk is as big as your house burning down, it’s not something you want to neglect.
 Have a pest problem?
 Or would you like to take preventative measures?
-Whatever the issue, they have a solution.
-At Montreal company understand that not every structure is the same.

 Clean Dryer Vents Also Save Money on Utilities